certifaction/cli/README.md

 >     --hash            String, the hash of the document to sign
 >     --legal-weight    Allows to select type of the signature.
 Possible values are
 >                      "standard" and "QES".
 Defaults to "standard".
->     --jurisdiction   Only valid with "QES" signature, currently the only supported
+>     --jurisdiction   Only valid with "QES" signature, supported
->                      value is "ZertES"
+>                      values are "zertes" and "eidas"

 ### Retract a document